-The knowledgeable securities arbitration lawyers at Colling Gilbert Wright & Carter have substantial experience in a broad range of complex investment matters.
+The knowledgeable Florida securities arbitration attorneys at Colling Gilbert Wright have substantial experience in a broad range of complex investment matters.
 If you’ve suffered losses due to a broker’s negligent actions, we want to hear your story.
 Our firm is committed to holding negligent brokers and brokerage firms accountable for their wrongdoing.

 Recovering Losses Through FINRA Arbitration

 The Financial Industry Regulatory Authority, or “FINRA,” protects investors, regulates brokers, and strives to retain integrity in every stage of the investment process.
 FINRA provides investors with both protections and avenues for recovering lost funds when brokers cheat investors, break the rules, or commit other negligent acts.

 Most brokerages have contracts with clauses that require all customer disputes to be handled through FINRA arbitration.
 Additionally, any broker or firm who is a FINRA member must arbitrate such claims through the FINRA forum.
 This means that if you have a dispute with your broker or brokerage, the matter will be handled in a securities arbitration proceeding before FINRA.